top of page

 I have always valued service and community building and was involved in multiple science centered groups at CU Boulder, including STEM Routes, which strives to create funded undergraduate research experiences and provide information about science careers, and SCOPE, a volunteer organization bringing hands-on science education to elementary and middle school students in Boulder.

 My personal values are grounded in my experiences with interfaith dialogue, where we seek to generate cooperative, constructive, and positive interactions with and between people of different world views, backgrounds, and traditions.
-I carry these values with me in everyday life and hope to cultivate tolerance and lead with curiosity in all spaces I work and play in.
+I carry these values with me in everyday life and hope to lead with curiosity in all spaces I work and play.